Explore the 2019 programme below, either by browsing the separate sections, or looking at the timetable view.

 Duration 90 minutes

-RAIFilm web page /programme-2019/expanding-ethnographic-film-multimodalityij
+RAIFilm web page /films/panel-06-expanding-ethnographic-film-multimodalityij

 -